 Allow yourself a spa day once every few weeks.
 This depends on your budget, but I have managed to do this quite cheap.
 It doesn’t have to be fancy.
-I usually go to a very modest roadside shop for a shampoo, head and face massage and a hair dry.
+I usually go to a very modest roadside shop for a shampoo, head and face massage and sometimes get a hair cut or color.
+I've also been know to enjoy the occasional full body massage.
 Nothing fancy, it costs just a few bucks.
-I find it a great way to make friends in the community I’m visiting, it supports women running their own business, and I leave feeling relaxed and rejuvenated.
+I find it a great way to make friends in the community that I'm staying in, it supports women running their own business, and I leave feeling relaxed and rejuvenated.

 My hope in sharing this is that more women will feel confident and prepared to embark on their own beautiful adventures.
 Please feel free to share your thoughts, questions and travel experiences with me.
 I love hearing from you. firstname.lastname@example.org